vorpalnet/blade/IAM.md

 > compliance and produces nothing.
 >
 > **Reading it back** is `GET /blade/audit/api/v1/audit/yyyy/MM/dd`, behind
 > `phi:audit`.
-Verified over HTTP: a caller holding all four platform roles and
+A caller holding all four platform roles and
 > no `phi:audit` gets `403`; granted the permission, the same caller reads the
 > day.
 Every read publishes its own access record, because a trail that logs
 > every access except accesses to itself has a hole in exactly the shape of